OctopusDeploy/blog/blog/2020-04/continous-cicd-feedback-with-jira-octopus/index.md

 ![](octopus-deploy-build-information.png)

-Click on the **Highest version** link to view the commits and work items (clicking on the package name also works, but there's an extra click in that you have to select the version afterwards).
+click the **Highest version** link to view the commits and work items (clicking on the package name also works, but there's an extra click in that you have to select the version afterwards).

 ![](octopus-deploy-build-information-highest.png)